Gimkhana/Empirical_Analysis_FM/README.md

 #### **Contribution**

-Got a project or an idea that can enrich our repository?
-We welcome contributions of all forms - new models, improvements to existing ones, or educational content.
+Got a project or an idea that can enrich the repository?
+Every contribution is welcome - new models, improvements to existing ones, or educational content.

 ---